 While the adoption of various technologies is a proven way to cut production costs, it usually requires a significant capital investment.
-Growers must perform a cost-benefit analysis to determine whether the capital investments provide the increased return to make them viable and if the size and scope of the capital investments are sustainable on a long-term basis with commodity prices at levels that are more in line with historical performance.
+Growers must perform a cost-benefit analysis to determine whether the capital investments provide the increased return to make them viable, and if the size and scope of the capital investments are sustainable on a long-term basis with commodity prices at a level that is more in line with historical performance.